system76/docs/_articles/extra-drive.md

 ---

 If you've added a second drive to your computer when you originally ordered it, then it came pre-formatted and ready for use; no additional setup is required.
-The drive will be made available when you first open it up after each time you start your computer, and will remain mounted until the next start/boot or until you click the eject (⏏) icon.
+The drive will be made available when you first open it up after each time you start your computer, and will remain mounted until the next start/boot or until you click the **eject (⏏) icon**.
 If you prefer to have the drive made available (mounted) automatically every time you start your computer, this is possible with some configuration changes.

 Auto-mounting is a per user configuration, and is optional.
 Extra drives can always be accessed by clicking on them in the file explorer, which will mount the drive if not currently mounted.